Skip to main contentSkip to navigation

 How long does RAID data recovery take?

-Small arrays (2-4 members) with healthy reads take a few days.
-Larger arrays, weak members, or mechanical work extend timelines to 1-3+ weeks, especially if donor parts are required.
+Small arrays (2-4 members) with healthy reads: a few days.
+Larger arrays or weak members: 1-3+ weeks.

 Do you need my entire NAS chassis?

-Usually just the drives (labeled with slot order) and any encryption keys or credentials.
-Bring the chassis only if the vendor uses on-device encryption or model-specific metadata we need to access.
+Usually just the drives (labeled with slot order) and any encryption keys.
+Bring the chassis only if the vendor uses on-device encryption.

 How is RAID recovery priced?

-We price transparently: per-member imaging for logical/firmware issues, an array reconstruction line item, and mechanical member work only when needed.
-If it’s easier than expected, you pay less.
+Per-member imaging for logical/firmware issues, array reconstruction line item, and mechanical member work only when needed.
 If we recover nothing, you owe $0.

 Can you sign an NDA / handle HIPAA data?